 One of the most common questions we get asked is the difference between various industry titles such as bookkeeper and accountant.
+Which one is right for you and your company?
 There are many resources out there that give some great definitions, but we wanted to define them as concisely as possible for your quick reference.
 There are no hard and fast rules, as many of the terms are used interchangeably, but this is how our experts generally define them and how you can decide which your business needs:

 You can think of a bookkeeper as a junior accountant of sorts.
 You know all those receipts you have lying around?
 A bookkeeper makes sure those are properly logged in your accounting software so you can manage your expenses and be more prepared come tax time.
 Aside from data entry, bookkeepers often handle payroll, make bill payments, and handle sales invoices.
 With a dedicated bookkeeper, you should have more insight into the status of finances at any given point allowing you to budget accurately.
 While bookkeepers may be a small piece of the overall accounting puzzle, they really serve as the foundation.

 Summary of a Bookkeeper’s primary responsibilities:

 - Log and categorize all transactions in the general ledger

 - Reconcile bank, credit card, and other account-level financials